What are the library hours?

 Each has different tools but all use some basic features:

-- 'AND' expands by joining two or more terms and searching all, such as 'college' AND 'cost' AND 'financial aid.'
+• 'AND' joins two or more terms and returns results containing every term, such as 'college' AND 'cost' AND 'financial aid.'

-- 'OR' also expands the search so the results include at least one of the terms, such as 'Colleges' OR 'Universities.'
+• 'OR' expands the search so the results include at least one of the terms, such as 'Colleges' OR 'Universities.'

 Which Documentation Style should I use?

-My access to the Library databases password doesn't work or I forgot it; what should I do?
+My password doesn't work or I forgot it.
+What should I do?